Piaggio T5 125 (1999)

 1999 Piaggio T5 125

 CarHunch analysed 192 real MOT records for the 1999 Piaggio T5 125.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 1999 Piaggio T5 125 is a deeply unreliable machine by any measure, with a first-time pass rate of just 32.1% against the UK average of 80%—meaning seven out of ten examples fail their MOT on first attempt.
 Only 2.6% have recorded dangerous defects, so safety isn't the primary concern; rather, these scooters are mechanically fragile across the board.